The Effect of Racial and Ethnic Attitudes on Hispanic Identity in the U.S.

 Discrimination

-Hussain Hadah, “The Effect of Racial and Ethnic Attitudes on Hispanic Identity in the U.S.,” Under Review
+Hussain Hadah, “The Effect of Racial and Ethnic Attitudes on Hispanic Identity in the U.S.,” R&R Southern Economic Journal

 Author